niplav/site/notes.md

 ational-programming-squiggle-in-context) library
 [squigglepy](https://github.com/rethinkpriorities/squigglepy) (no relation
 to any office supplies or internals of neural networks).
-> We start, as so often, with housekeeping:
+> We start, as usual, with housekeeping:

 	import numpy as np
 	import squigglepy as sq
 	import matplotlib.pyplot as plt

-> As already said, we fix the value of extinction at 0, and the value of US-government-hegemon-led TAI at 1.
+> As already said, we fix the value of extinction at 0, and the value of US-government-hegemon-led TAI at 1<!--TODO: change to MAGIC idea instead-->.
 (That is not to say that the US-government-hegemon-led TAI future is the [best possible TAI future](./cs/ai/alignment/cev/coherent_extrapolated_volition_yudkowsky_2004.pdf), or even a good or acceptable one.
 Technically the only assumption I'm making is that these kinds of futures are better than extinction—which